mikehobi/notes/react-native-animated.md

   handleLayout(event) {
     const { height } = event.nativeEvent.layout

-    if (height === this.state.height) {
+    // if the layout height is equal to the height in our state,
-      // prevent unnecessary setState call and reassignment of variables return
+    // we can return and prevent unnecessary setState calls and reassignment of variables if (height === this.state.height) {
+      return
     }